Frank Foley: Second World War

-In 1939 and 1940, Foley was a passport control officer in Norway until the Germans invaded, when he was attached to Otto Ruge, C-in-C Norwegian Forces in the Field, for which services he received the Norwegian Knight's Cross of the Order of St. Olaf.
+In 1939 and 1940, Foley was a passport control officer in Norway until the Germans invaded, when he was attached to Otto Ruge, C-in-C Norwegian Forces in the Field, for which services he received the Norwegian Knight's Cross of the Order of St Olav.
 Foley and Margaret Reid, his assistant, abandoned Oslo on 9 April 1940 during the German advance, and travelled to Lillehammer and Åndalsnes.
 Before leaving Oslo, Foley and Reid burned the documents in the UK legation.
-Foley helped Norway's commander in chief, General Otto Ruge, contact Britain to request assistance against the invader.
+Foley helped Norway's commander-in-chief, General Otto Ruge, contact Britain to request assistance against the invader.
 Foley had his own radio transmitter that allowed Ruge to communicate with London independently of Norwegian landlines.
 Reid was a cipher expert who coded messages sent to Britain.
 Until minister Cecil Dormer arrived on 16 April, Foley acted as a UK representative with Norwegian authorities.
-Foley and Reid were evacuated from Molde by the British navy on 1 May.
+Foley and Reid were evacuated from Molde by the Royal Navy on 1 May.
 At Åndalsnes Foley presumably met Martin Linge, who acted as liaison officer.

-On 1 January 1941, he was awarded Companion of the Order of St. Michael and St. George (CMG) as a Captain in respect of his services to the Foreign Office.
-In 1941, he was given the task of questioning Hitler's Deputy Rudolf Hess after Hess's flight to Scotland.
+On 1 January 1941, he was awarded Companion of the Order of St Michael and St George (CMG) as a captain in respect of his services to the Foreign Office.
+In 1941, he was given the task of questioning Hitler's Deputy Führer Rudolf Hess after Hess's flight to Scotland.
 After Hess was hospitalized in 1942, Foley helped coordinate MI5 and MI6 in running a network of double agents, the Double Cross System.

 Later life

-Foley returned to Berlin very soon after the war under the cover of Assistant Inspector General of the Public Safety Branch of the Control Commission in Germany, where he was involved in hunting for ex-SS war criminals.
+Foley returned to Berlin very soon after the war under the cover of Assistant Inspector General of the Public Safety Branch of the Control Commission for Germany, where he was involved in hunting for Nazi war criminals.

-In 1949, Foley retired to Stourbridge, West Midlands and died there in 1958.
+In 1949, Foley retired to Stourbridge, Worcestershire, and died there in 1958.
 He is buried in Stourbridge Cemetery.

-On 27 April 1961, the Daily Mail carried the story, written by his widow, of his activities to save as many Jews as he possibly could with visas to the United Kingdom.
+On 27 April 1961, the Daily Mail carried the story, written by his widow, of his activities to save as many Jews as he possibly could.
 When no excuse could be found for a visa to Britain, he contacted friends working in the embassies of other nations for their assistance in granting visas to their countries.

 His widow, Katharine Eva Foley, died on 17 April 1979 at her home in Sidmouth, Devon.